16 September 2020

-We are working with all operators to deliver the most effective planning and response, should the situation start to affect your ability to conduct land transaction related business in NSW.
+We are continuing to work with all operators to deliver the most effective planning and response for land transaction related business in NSW.

 Restrictions imposed as a result of COVID-19 have made it difficult to prepare, sign and witness paper land dealings.